 To understand a place, it’s important to understand its history and that’s exactly what museums are for.
 Though I am, myself not a big fan of museums, Hong Kong’s Museum of History is totally recommended.
 It provides an excellent overview of the county’s past with exhibitions relating to social history, ethnography and much more.
 It can take up to 4 hours to explore it thoroughly, however, a quick scan is possible in less than an hour and a half.

-The admission fee is HKD 10 but free on Wednesdays.
+The admission fee is HKD 10m, and free on Wednesdays.

 The Street Markets In Mong Kok

 Although Hong Kong’s shopping and eating have adopted a more western approach with big malls and brick and mortar shops stealing the show, if examined properly, you will still find street lanes here and there.
 The most impressive and biggest (as far as I found out) are the street markets are the Mong Kok region.
 From 10 in the morning until midnight Mong Kok street markets offer a frenetic atmosphere, with colorful sights and sounds of the city.

 Temple Street Night Market is a particular highlight in Mong Kok with a mix of curios, fortune tellers and food stands, creating more confusion than you can handle on your first day in Hong Kong.
 Foodies will particularly like exploring the area’s street food stalls, tea houses and casual eateries here.
 For women looking for shopping, the Ladies Market (With bargain clothing and accessories) can be a total jackpot.

 If anything, Hong Kong happens to be a night city where as soon as the sun sets down, the skyscrapers on Hong Kong Island come to life.
 So as soon as the sun sets down, head to the waterfront of Tsim Sha Tsui and take in the breathtaking skyline view of Hong Kong Island.